RonitMurabiya/iDone/README.md

 - ✅ Add new tasks
 - ❌ Delete tasks
 - ✔️ Mark tasks as complete/incomplete
-- 💾 Persistent state (optional: via localStorage)
 - 📱 Responsive design

 ---

 ## 🖼️ Demo

-> _Add a screenshot or a link to a live demo if available_

 ---